scnerd/koehn_diaspora/README.md

 5. Configure diaspora to use the database, redis, etc you set up above.
 Again, the [docker-compose configuration](https://gitlab.koehn.com/bkoehn/diaspora-docker/tree/master/compose) file does this all for you.

-# What this project does:
+# What this project does

 This project builds an image that follows the [official wiki instructions](https://wiki.diasporafoundation.org/Installation/Debian/Jessie) for installing Diaspora on Debian.
 By default, it uses the [current Diaspora code](https://github.com/diaspora/diaspora/tree/master)